THE BEST LAS VEGAS PROPERTIES

 remains in the home.

-Comparables (comps) - An abbreviation for "comparable
+Comparables (comps) - An abbreviation for

-reasonably the same size, location, and amenities and have recently been sold.
+consideration; they have reasonably the same size, location, and amenities and

-Comparables help the appraiser determine the approximate fair market value of
+have recently been sold.
+Comparables help the appraiser determine the

-the subject property.
+approximate fair market value of the subject property.

 Compound Interest - Interest paid on the principal